typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-readonly.md

   // Protected members might be modified by child classes protected protectedMember: number;

-  // These are modified later on by the class private modifiedLater = 'unchanged';
+  // This is modified later on by the class private modifiedLater = 'unchanged';

   public mutate() {
     this.modifiedLater = 'mutated';
   }

+  // This is modified later on by the class
   #modifiedLaterPrivateField = 'unchanged';

   public mutatePrivateField() {